7 Easy Substitutes for Arrowroot Flour or Powder

 When heated, it creates a clear gel but does not dissolve completely, so I do not recommend tapioca flour for use in clear sauces.
 You can also use it to thicken pie fillings and puddings.

-To substitute one tablespoon of arrowroot, use one tablespoon of tapioca flour.
+To substitute one tablespoon of arrowroot powder, use one tablespoon of tapioca flour.

 3. All-purpose flour

 All-purpose flour is the most common arrowroot substitute.
-It can be used in a 1:1 ratio in place of arrowroot.
+It can be used in a 1:1 ratio in place of arrowroot and is an excellent substitute.

 All-purpose flour will thicken a recipe, but it will also add flavor and opacity.
 You may also need to cook the dish for a bit longer to give the flour time to activate.
 For best results, mix the flour with an equal amount of cold water before adding it to your dish.